thk123/se4be-website/index.md

 ---
 # Software Engineering Best Practices for Busy Experts

-{% include opening_box.html content="I offer a series of seminars designed to help scientists, engineers and other domain experts to learn the most important software engineering best practices to help them write correct code more efficently." %}
+{% include opening_box.html content="I offer a series of seminars designed to help scientists, engineers and other domain experts to learn the most important software engineering best practices to help them write correct code more efficiently." %}

 **If your company has domain experts who are writing code, [get in touch](mailto:hi@tkiley.co.uk) today to increase both the reliability of the software you produce, as well as the speed at which you can develop it.**